kotznayet/katos/README.md

 Any problems?
 I don't check my github use telegram @kotznayet or kotznayet@mail.ru .
 VSCode and basic tools preinstalled weights about 6 GB.
 Not without an overclock so use with good fans.
 P.S.
-Check end of main.sh for installation, use pi imager to make an image of pi os lite. bash <(curl -fsSL https://raw.githubusercontent.com/kotznayet/katos/main/main.sh)
+Use pi imager to make an image of pi os lite. bash <(curl -fsSL https://raw.githubusercontent.com/kotznayet/katos/main/main.sh)